INDUJEPH/Speech_to_Sign_Language_translator/README.md

 # Speech_to_Sign_Language_translator
-The Speech to Sign Language Translator is a Python-based application designed to bridge the communication gap between speech and sign language.
-This tool converts spoken or typed text into sign language animations, making it easier for individuals with hearing impairments to understand spoken communication.
+  This project is a Speech to Sign Language Translator that converts spoken or typed words into sign language using images and GIFs.
+It is built using Python, Tkinter, OpenCV, SpeechRecognition, and TensorFlow.

+Features:

+  Speech Recognition: Users can record their voice, and the application will convert it into text.
+  Text Input: Users can manually type words for conversion into sign language.
+  Daily Use Words: The application includes a dataset (filtered_data folder) containing commonly used words for better translation.
+  Character-Based Sign Language: If a word is not found in the dataset, the program will display individual letter signs.
+  GIF Generation: The application creates smooth animated sign language sequences for words and letters.
+  Custom UI: Uses a light pastel blue background for a clean and user-friendly interface.
+  Slowed Frame Display: Each sign is displayed for 2 seconds to improve readability.